 Dinner is at the hotel in “The Old Dairy” which used to be a cheese factory that produced Parmigiano-Reggiano for over 200 years.

 After breakfast, we leave the province of Piacenza and enter the province of Parma.
 The riding is relaxing on mostly secondary roads.
 This area is known for its cured meats, including Prosciutto di Parma, and of course for the famous Parmigiano-Reggiano, known as the “King of Cheese.”
-Our lunch in Parma will include these local specialties.
+Our lunch in Torrechiara - a site known for its impressive castle - will include these local specialties.

-Today we’ll ride northeast towards Reggio Emilia, encountering our first climbs of the tour.
-Hilltops dotted with fortresses and castles surround us and hold stories of fascinating people, such as Matilde di Canossa, a powerful feudal ruler of Tuscany.
-We’ll stop at a Fattoria Rossi, a dairy farm from the 1800’s, to learn more about the process of making Parmigiano-Reggiano.
+This morning we’ll stop at Fattoria Rossi, a dairy farm from the 1800’s, to learn more about the process of making Parmigiano-Reggiano.
 The nearby town of Bibbiano is said to be the place where the cheese was created at least 900 years ago.

 Modena hills – 20 or 30 miles - Rolling